PNNL-CompBio/BoltzmannMFX/README.md

 Two test problems are currently exported to the build directory.
 They are located in BUILD/exec/nlev_large_test and BUILD/exec/nlev_real_test.
-The nlev_real_test problem is th the smaller of the two.
+The nlev_real_test problem is the smaller of the two.
 To run these problems, simple cd into these directories and launch with the desired number of processors (and GPUs, if applicable).
 The input deck for both tests is input_real_nlev, so typing
 ```